afelten-Anses/NAuRA/README.md

 NAuRA stores new alleles in each query fasta file given by the queries file.
 It's possible to rerun NAuRA on a new dataset of genomes with all of theses alleles.

+It's possible to keep the filtered blast outputs file with the '--keepBlastAln' option (one blast file per genome).

-If the '--withPhylo' option is given,
+If the '--withPhylo' option is given, NAuRA makes additional output files :
+* 'queries_alignment.fasta' is a fasta file where all queries are aligned by clustalo ;
+* 'queries_alignment.tree' is a newick file with all boostrap obtained by pairdist ;
+* 'queries_alignment.tree' is the consensus tree in newick format obtained by sumtree.